-A man found guilty of the murder of Sultan Ahmed prompted by a neighbourly dispute over garden drainage has been sentenced to life with a minimum of 14 years.
-Shofique Uddin was found guilty of murder earlier this week.
+A man found guilty of the murder of Sultan Ahmed, prompted by a neighbourly dispute over garden drainage has been sentenced to life with a minimum of 14 years, police said today.

 A man has been found guilty of murdering a neighbour in a disagreement about dirty water.
 Detective Inspector Andy Jones of the Homicide and Major Crime Command, said: